-- (i) The photographs need not be insisted upon by banks in the under noted cases: - (a) new savings bank accounts where cheque facility is not provided; and - (b) fixed and other term deposits up to an amount and inclusive of Rs.
-10,000/-. - (ii) However, the banks should take usual and necessary precautions/safeguards in regard to opening and operation of these accounts. - (iii) Where a depositor has a term deposit of less than Rs.
-10,000/but he/she is also having a savings bank account with cheque facility or a current account, it will be necessary to have the photograph of the depositor. - (iv) Banks, local authorities and Government departments (excluding public sector undertakings or quasi-Government bodies) are exempted from the requirement of photographs. - (v) The photographs need not be obtained for borrowal accounts viz.
-Cash Credit, Overdrafts accounts, etc. - (vi) The banks may not insist for photographs in case of accounts of staff members (Single/Joint).
+- (i) Banks, local authorities and Government departments (excluding public sector undertakings or quasi-Government bodies) are exempted from the requirement of photographs. - (ii) The photographs need not be obtained for borrowal accounts viz.
+Cash Credit, Overdrafts accounts, etc. - (iii) The banks may not insist for photographs in case of accounts of staff members (Single/Joint).